THE GREATNESS OF AMERICA

 Stability: Between safety and security lies a third threat: stability.
 Both Iran and North Korea, the two emerging dangers from the Axis of Evil, intend to exert their capabilities to destabilize U.S. interests in regions they influence.
-While both have interests that go beyond instability, their current capabilities do not permit success--yet.
+While both have interests that go beyond instability, their current capabilities do not permit success–yet.
 A nuclear-capable North Korea threatens the westernmost parts of the United States and our allies in the Pacific.
 We must confront the advancement of delivery systems in North Korea before a missile is launched.
 Iran’s efforts throughout the Middle East designed to destabilize the region have been effective.
 President Trump was right to pull the U.S. out of the Iran deal, and sanctions must be reinstated and expanded on Iran.
 I also oppose the efforts of the Biden Administration to renegotiate with Iran as long as they continue to be the world’s leading state sponsor of terrorism.

-As a member of the Homeland Security Committee, the Oversight Committee’s National Security Subcommittee, and the 2019 NDAA Conference Committee, ensuring the safety of our country has been my top priority in Congress.
+As a member of the House Armed Services Committee, the Foreign Affairs Committee, and former member of the Homeland Security Committee, ensuring the safety of our country has been my top priority in Congress.
 I have written multiple bills to confront a rising China and have co-led multiple efforts to support our allies in the fight against threats to freedom around the world.

 As our unwavering ally in the Middle East, a strong and robust relationship between Israel and America is critical.
 I have led the fight to continue providing financial and defense support to Israel, confront Tehran’s rising aggression and nuclear ambitions, support Israel in the peace process, and combat movements to delegitimize Israel.
 Surrounded by adversaries, Israel’s security and ability to maintain its qualitative military edge must be a top priority for Congress.
 Congress must continue its financial commitment to Israel, especially funding to support its military and defense capabilities.
 We must also reinstate, and expand, sanctions on Iran, a country whose Supreme Leader has publicly called to annihilate Israel and bring “death to America”.